+Many types of ferns thrive indoors.
 Silver brake, bird’s nest, button fern, and Boston fern all do very well indoors and are low-maintenance.
 Silver brake and bird’s nest can grow fairly tall, while button fern and Boston fern stay a bit smaller.
 Otherwise, since they’re relatively low-maintenance, you can safely pick your fern based on appearance.

 Boston ferns are most likely what you’ve seen as indoor hanging ferns, especially in hotels or other businesses.
 They have tapering branches with small, ovular leaflets extending from either side.

 Bird’s nest ferns don’t look quite as much like classic ferns.
 They have long leaves rather than leaflets and sometimes have crimped or jagged edges.

 Button ferns have thin branches that curl over each other and very circular leaflets.
 They come in a range of shades of green and look not unlike a string of pearls succulent.

 Silver brake ferns come in varieties that have leaflets and varieties that don’t.
 What they all do have, though, is a silvery white stripe down the center of each leaf or arm.